Real Deal on Rebates

 The Minnesota Attorney General’s Office encourages consumers to consider the following information before purchasing products from companies based upon the promise of a rebate:

-- Know the company.
 Some companies may use other companies to fulfill their rebates.
 Ask questions about the reliability of the business.
-Call the Better Business Bureau to find out any information on the company.
+Call the Better Business Bureau to find out any information about the company.

-- Question rebates with long time periods.
 The sooner you get the rebate, the better.
-One company offered a rebate that was redeemable only after ten years.
+For example, one company offered a rebate that was redeemable only after ten years.
 Consumers who contacted the company ten years after buying the product were told that too many people had applied for the rebate and that they would only receive a portion of what was promised.

-- Read and understand the terms and conditions.
-Find out what responsibilities are required of the consumer (i.e. requests for documentation such as original receipt, UPC codes, forms, etc.).
+Find out what responsibilities are required of the consumer in order to claim the rebate (i.e,. requests for documentation such as original receipt, UPC codes, forms, etc.).
 In addition, ask how long it will take to receive the rebate.
 Federal law states that consumers should receive the rebate in the timeline promised, and if that is not indicated, within 30 days after sending documentation to the company.
 It is also important to know the period of time a consumer has to supply the requested documentation.

-- Follow the instructions on the rebate form and enclose all required documentation in the envelope when filing for a rebate.
+- Follow the instructions on the rebate form and enclose all required documentation in the envelope when applying for a rebate.

 - Make a copy of all paperwork to be mailed when applying for a rebate.
 If something goes wrong or the company loses your paperwork, you will have a record of the transaction.

 - Contact the company if the rebate doesn’t arrive within the time period promised, and to check on the status of a rebate (some companies offer updates by email that send you a note when a rebate is sent).

 - Because some companies have sent checks out within “flimsy” postcards easily mistaken for regular mail, consumers should closely watch their mail for rebate checks.